-Each certification submitted for calendar year 2018 was reviewed by an actuary who is a Fellow of the Society of Actuaries and a Member of the American Academy of Actuaries.
+Each certification submitted for calendar year 2019 was reviewed by an actuary who is a Fellow of the Society of Actuaries and a Member of the American Academy of Actuaries.
 The Compact Office has three actuaries on its staff.
-Most of the certifications that were not required to submit the triennial supporting memorandums were reviewed by the Compact Office's newest actuary, Naomi Kloeppersmith, who joined in July of this year.
-All of her certification reviews were performed under the direction and with the guidance of a senior actuary, Jeanne Daharsh, who has been with the Compact Office since 2011 and has several years' experience reviewing long-term care rate certifications.
-The triennial certifications were reviewed by Jeanne Daharsh and by Katie Campbell, who has been an actuary with the Compact Office since 2015.
+Many of the certifications that were not required to submit the triennial supporting memorandums were reviewed by Naomi Kloeppersmith, who organized the overall review process in her second cycle of annual certification reviews.
+She also reviewed a small number of triennial memorandums, under the direction and with the guidance of a senior actuary, Jeanne Daharsh, who has been with the Compact Office since 2011 and has several years' experience reviewing long-term care rate schedule certifications.
+Most of the triennial certifications were reviewed by Jeanne Daharsh.